 (b) an administrator, administrative receiver, liquidator, receiver, trustee, manager or similar is appointed over any of the assets of the other party;

-(c) an order is made for the winding up of the other party, or the other party passes a resolution for its winding up (other than for the purpose of a solvent company reorganisation where the resulting entity will assume all the obligations of the other party under the Agreement); or
+(c) an order is made for the winding up of the other party, or a petition in bankruptcy for the other party is filed, or the other party passes a resolution for its winding up (other than for the purpose of a solvent company reorganisation where the resulting entity will assume all the obligations of the other party under the Agreement); provided, however, that in the event of a filing against the other party of an involuntary petition in bankruptcy, such petition must not have been dismissed within 60 days of such filing; or

 (d) (where that other party is an individual) that other party dies, or as a result of illness or incapacity becomes incapable of managing his or her own affairs, or is the subject of a bankruptcy petition or order.

 13.3 Either party may terminate the Agreement by giving at least 1 Business Day's written notice of termination to the other party, expiring at the end of the then-current Subscription Period.